Party for Rejuvenation Research: Renaming

 The party has carried the name Party for Health Research since its founding in 2015, but changed its name to Party for Biomedical Rejuvenation Research on 27 November 2022.

+On 11 October 2024, the party was renamed again to Party for Rejuvenation Research.

 Elections

 As of 30 March 2021, the party has participated in eight state elections as well in the 2017 German federal election and the 2019 European Parliament election, achieving the following results: